xapix-io/xapixctl/README.md

 $ xapixctl help

 Commands:
-  xapixctl api-resources                                # retrieves a list of all available resource types xapixctl apply -f, --file=FILE -o, --org=ORG          # Create or update a resource from a file xapixctl delete [TYPE ID] [-f FILE] -o, --org=ORG     # delete the resources in the file xapixctl export -o, --org=ORG -p, --project=PROJECT   # retrieves all resources within a project xapixctl get TYPE [ID] -o, --org=ORG                  # retrieve either all resources of given TYPE or just the resource of given TYPE and ID xapixctl help [COMMAND]                               # Describe available commands or one specific command xapixctl publish -o, --org=ORG -p, --project=PROJECT  # Publishes the current version of the given project
+  xapixctl api-resources                                            # retrieves a list of all available resource types xapixctl apply -f, --file=FILE -o, --org=ORG                      # Create or update a resource from a file xapixctl delete [TYPE ID] [-f FILE] -o, --org=ORG                 # delete the resources in the file xapixctl export -o, --org=ORG -p, --project=PROJECT               # retrieves all resources within a project xapixctl get TYPE [ID] -o, --org=ORG                              # retrieve either all resources of given TYPE or just the resource of given TYPE and ID xapixctl help [COMMAND]                                           # Describe available commands or one specific command xapixctl logs CORRELATION_ID -o, --org=ORG -p, --project=PROJECT  # Retrieves the execution logs for the given correlation ID xapixctl publish -o, --org=ORG -p, --project=PROJECT              # Publishes the current version of the given project

 Options:
   -v, [--verbose], [--no-verbose]